 On September 19, 2019 the book “Making a Change; SOFT tulip in Ukraine 2006 – 2019” was launched.
 This bilingual (Dutch-English) publication tells the stories of those who have been involved in special collaboration over the last 15 years: a close cooperation between rehabilitation workers in The Netherlands and Ukraine to support the inclusion and de-institutionalisation of people with disabilities.
 A journey facilitated by SOFT tulip, bringing healthcare institutions, families and policy makers closer together.

 The book gives insight in the approach, the process and the results of this collaboration.
 Based on this book, a short video was produced with the help of DCDD’s small grant.
 The video helps to further promote the strategy and results in the field of de-institutionalization and inclusion of people with disabilities among a larger and younger audience.

-While the first video was in Dutch, a Ukrainian version has also been produced, which can be found here.
+While the first video was in Dutch, a Ukrainian version of the video has also been produced.